Equally yoked dating

 A relationship can only survive and master the challenges ahead if you can agree on the big things while compromising on the little things.

-Relationships are hard, no matter what.
+Relationships are always a lot of work, no matter what.
 The easiest way to master them is by being a team and tackling the challenges as a united front.

 These questions will give you an idea of your relationship compatibility and maybe even marriage compatibility.